fabric8io/fabric8/quickstarts/rest/README.md

 * Fabric8

+## Building this example

+The example comes as source code and pre-built binaries with the fabric8 distribution.

+To build from the source code:

+1. Change your working directory to `rest` directory.
+2. Run `mvn clean install` to build the quickstart.

 ## How to run this example

 You can deploy and run this example at the console command line, as follows: